Osterwieck is situated at an elevation of 123 m in the Ilse valley. It has a population of about 4,200.

 The church of St. Stephen (Stephanikirche) [background] stands on a place where Charlemagne in 780 AD had already built a wooden church.
 The present church was erected in the mid 12th century.
 After the fire of 1511 nave and choir were rebuilt in Gothic style.
 The choir was finished in 1516, the nave was rebuilt between 1552 and 1557.
 The two massive west towers (53 and 54 m high) had already been part of the older, Romanesque, church of the 12th century.
 The pointed tower roofs, however, were only added in the 16th century.
 The Romanesque altar supports a wood-carved double-winged altar-piece of the late 15th century.
 The carved pulpit was created in 1570, the choir stalls date from 1620.

-The top picture on glass vase no. 2298 [left] shows the
+The top picture on glass vase no. 2298 [near left] shows the

 Several glasses of this collection show other Bismarck monuments.

 originated as medieval moated castle before being converted into a Renaissance princely palace in the 16th century.

 Its heyday was as the summer residence of the dukes of Braunschweig-Lüneburg in the

 17th century.
 It was later used as a farm house.
 The so-called 'main castle' [right] goes back to a

 fortress of the 14 th century, which was replaced by the current construction in the 16th century.
 Originally,

 this part of the castle had a four-winged design.
 The western wing was demolished in 1948, the northern wing was demolished